If you are seeking help for a drinking problem, call our 24-hour hotline:

-- Would you like to receive the AAIG Bulletin each month in your e-mail?
-Please visit our Subscriptions page for more information.
+Would you like to receive the AAIG Bulletin each month in your e-mail?
+Please

+  visit our Subscriptions page for more information.

-- Your Intergroup is looking for individuals to serve as Committee chairs for the Activities and Website Committees.
-For information about all of our committees, see our Committees webpage.
+  - Your Intergroup is looking for individuals to serve as Committee chairs for

+  the Activities Committee.
+For information about all of our committees, see our

+  Committees webpage.
 Please contact the Intergroup if you are interested.

   - We added a list of non-English speaking meetings